-Environmental Decarbonisation The CEFC is committed to achieving net zero Scope 1 and 2 emissions by 2030, with annual progress reported.
-We are also working across our value chain to identify opportunities to reduce Scope 3 emissions. - Non-electricit or - increased MW capacity (generation, storage, transmission transfer). y sector - tCO 2 -e avoided or sequestered. climate solutions.
-Leadership The CEFC contributes to industry initiatives including advocacy, contributing to policy and/or standards development/implementation, market reports and supporting industry bodies.
-The CEFC commits to investment initiatives with demonstrable industry influence.
+Investment Corporate Environmental Decarbonisation The CEFC is committed to maintaining net zero Scope 1 and 2 emissions, with annual reporting in accordance with the Australian Public Service (APS) net zero.
+We are also working across our value chain to identify opportunities to reduce Scope 3 emissions. • - Mt estimate v renewable energy capacity unlocked ed emissions reductions delivery of additional GW of electricity network capacity • Leadership The CEFC contributes to industry initiatives including advocacy, policy and standards development, market reports and support for industry bodies. • The CEFC commits to investment initiatives with demonstrable industry influence.
 These could include demonstration projects, first-of-a-kind operations, research reports, case studies, and other collaboration instruments disseminated to market.
-Climate risk disclosure The CEFC evalua ites, manages and discloses its climate related financial risks.
-Counterparties are screened for their climate-related risk evaluation, management and disclosure.
-Nature Ecological impact Counterparties are screened for: 1.
-Compliance with relevant environmental law, and no unaddressed serial or material offences 2.
-Ongoing performance monitoring.
-Positive impact on nature and biodiversity Investments that actively work to halt or reverse the loss of nature and biodiversity, including the implementation of nature-based solutions.
-Governance Business Conduct and Ethics Anti-corruption and competitive behaviour Counterparties are screened for systemic/material offences regarding anti-corruption, anti-bribery and competition laws.
-This will include actions, activities, and employee behaviour.
-Modern Slavery The CEFC implements Modern Slavery Act policy and associated practices and procedures are applied to both investments and procurement processes.
-The CEFC implements Modern Slavery Act risk assessments, due diligence, and the potential application of mitigation as a condition to entering into procurement contracts.
-The CEFC implements: - Modern Slavery Act risk assessments, due diligence, and the potential application of mitigation prior to investing - Ongoing monitoring of direct counterparties and material indirect counterparties, where assessed as material or higher risk.
-Investment Committees Suitably skilled with independent decision making The CEFC has appropriate investment related committees, with suitably qualified members, ensuring informed, considered and independent decision-making processes.
+Climate-related risks and opportunities disclosures uates, manages and discloses its climate-related and opportunities. • e screened and evaluated for their climate-related risk ties, management and disclosure. • Nature Ecological impact Counterparties are screened for: 1.
+Compliance with relevant environmental law, and unaddressed serial or material offences 2.
+Ongoing performance. • Positive impact on nature and biodiversity Investments that actively work to halt or reverse the loss of nature and biodiversity, including the implementation of nature-based solutions. • n ve Co Governance Business Conduct and Ethics Anti- corruption and competitive behaviour Counterparties are screened for material systemic/ material offences regarding anti-corruption, anti-bribery and anticompetitive conduct.
+This will include corporate actions, activities, and employee behaviour. • Modern Slavery The CEFC implements Modern Slavery Act 2018 (Cth) (Modern Slavery Act) risk assessments of suppliers, due diligence, and the potential requirement for mitigation as a condition to entering into procurement contracts.
+The CEFC makes an annual Modern Slavery Statement in compliance with the Modern Slavery Act which addresses modern slavery risks in operations and supply chains • The CEFC implements: Modern Slavery Act risk assessments of counterparties, due diligence, and the potential requirement for mitigation prior to investing Ongoing monitoring of direct counterparties and material indirect counterparties, where assessed as material or higher risk. • Investment Committees Suitably skilled with independent decision making The CEFC has appropriate investment related committees, with suitably qualified members, ensuring informed, considered and independent decision-making processes. •